ejtaal/maktaba/README.md

  - Bookmarks may be linked to descriptions of authors and books and other things as well?
  - These can then be rated as well so that the best descriptions rise to the top
  - Allow bookmarks to be arranged in groups (General, To Read, Research Topic A, ...)
+- The project should be sufficiently self-maintaining (crawling certain websites looking for new titles) and documented that any sufficiently knowledgeable IT person can duplicate the entire site and let the software re-download any content and re-index it.
+User data however would be problematic as that of course.
 - ...

 Software identified